DigitalZebra/react-native-caemitterlayer/README.md

 **Props**

 #### `emitterConfig: EmitterConfigPropType` (required)
-The `emitterConfig` prop accepts an object containing the configuration for the emitter.
+The `CAEmitterLayer` configuration for this `EmitterView`.
+See below for how to configure this prop, or check out the example app's [examples](example/examples/) for working examples.

 #### `emitterConfig.layer: EmitterLayer` (required)
 Configures the single `CAEmitterLayer` which will render particles.